 The study programme is structured around the following topics:

-- basic study of non-polluted environments
+- the study of non-polluted environments;

-- sources and causes of environmental pollution
+- sources and causes of environmental pollution;

-- environmental toxicology and risk assessment, both in the eco-toxicological and human toxicological field
+- environmental toxicology and risk assessment, both in the eco-toxicological and human toxicological field;

-- prevention and sanitation of environmental pollution
+- the prevention and sanitation of environmental pollution;

-- clean technology
+- clean technology;

-- treatment of waste.
+- the treatment and management of waste.